MarcArizaAlborni/Research-Available-License/README.md

 You will find all information [here](https://marcarizaalborni.github.io/Research-Available-License/)

-If you want to see some games i've done you can see them [here](https://github.com/MarcArizaAlborni)
+If you want to see more work from me  you can see them [here](https://github.com/MarcArizaAlborni)